craflin/libnstd/README.md

 libnstd is a cross platform non-standard standard library for C++.
 In contrast to the Standard Template Library (STL) its aim is to provide frequently used features with minimalistic classes and as little usage of templates as possible.
+Code written with libnstd should be easily understandable for everyone with basic knowledge of imperative programming and common design patterns.
 Right now it consists of following headers:

 * [Base.h](include/nstd/Base.h): Basic data types and allocation operators.
 * [Debug.h](include/nstd/Debug.h): Low level debugging tools.